carbon-language/carbon-lang/llvm/lib/Target/PowerPC/README.txt

 Implement Newton-Rhapson method for improving estimate instructions to the correct accuracy, and implementing divide as multiply by reciprocal when it has more than one use.
-Itanium will want this too.
+Itanium would want this too.

 ===-------------------------------------------------------------------------===